 Watching a movie at the cinema or on DVD?

 Six different people talks about jobs.

-Today athletes can make millions.
-Is it too much?
+Do pro athletes make too much?

 flipping • leftover